 A really popular Norton Commando upgrade is to move from the old points-based ignition system over to Electronic Ignition.

-From a wiring perspective, the most important thing to note is that you will be moving from a pair of coils that are wired in parallel to series.
+As with the Boyer, from a wiring perspective, the most important thing to note is that you will be moving from a pair of coils that are wired in parallel to series.

 Originally, the points make and break the positive (earth) side of each coil in turn.